Product Inspector

 The best sous vide machines hold water at a steady temperature so food cooks evenly all the way through, then you can finish it quickly in a pan, on a grill or under a hot oven.
 They are especially useful for steak, chicken, fish, eggs and batch cooking because they make timing more forgiving.

-Most UK buyers should start with an immersion circulator: it clips to a pan or container, stores easily and gives you more flexibility than a fixed water bath.
+If this is your first sous vide machine, start with an immersion circulator: it clips to a pan or container, stores easily and gives you more flexibility than a fixed water bath.
 A water-bath model can still make sense if you want an all-in-one appliance, a larger covered tank or slow-cooker functions alongside sous vide.

 Quick picks